Watch our video to walk through all the steps of solid wood flooring acclimation.

 If you need to return a full unused box, simply fold the cardboard flaps together and tape with clear packing tape.
 We cannot accept returns of unused boxes unless they are taped to the original condition.

 Step 4: Determine When It’s Acclimated

-Once you have properly stacked the wood in the home, opened the boxes and plastic, and kept the home at its normal living environment, how do you know when the flooring is finally acclimated?
+Once you have done steps 1-3, how do you know when the flooring is finally acclimated?

 There is some complex science behind the answer to this question.